waterhd/siebel-on-docker/README.md

 Location of keystore and truststore files can be adjusted by setting environment variables (`KEYSTORE` and `TRUSTSTORE`).
 When these variables are set, symbolic links are created in the original locations so that no other changes are required.

 By default the password for both stores is set to "`changeit`".
 It is recommended that you keep this password, because changeing the password requires re-encryption and modifying Java property files.
 Automatic encryption may be added in future versions or you may alter the property files yourself.
 Instructions are provided on [Oracle Support](https://support.oracle.com).

+For debugging any SSL issues due to possible misconfiguration of keystore or truststore, set environment variable `JAVAX_NET_DEBUG` to `all`.

 ## Build Docker Images